 Each of these research questions allow for surprising and original answers.
 Do not worry about whether your question will produce significant findings.
 A research question that follows these six principles and is guided by the expertise of your supervisory team will yield new discoveries about your theoretical construct.

 Your question must be capable of generating multiple insights about the theoretical construct you are studying, and thus lead to complex results.
-It should not be a question to which the answer is 'yes' or 'no' because such an answer is not a complex result.
+It should not be a question to which the answer is 'yes' or 'no' because such an answer will not produce a complex result.

 Example of a non-robust research question: 'Are public health information systems in Sri Lanka effective for accurate decision-making?'